-Written by Elizabeth Miller, Head of eCourts, Law In Order.
+Written by Elizabeth Miller, Global Head of eHearing Services, Law In Order.

 “The market no longer tolerates mediocrity,” according to recent findings from the 2015 Australia: State of the Legal Market report issued by Melbourne Law School and Thomson Reuters PeerMonitor.

 Clients are beginning to seek out lawyers who understand how technology can directly benefit them.
 By collaborating with high-technology experts, lawyers can offer their clients customised solutions that reflect an understanding of their unique needs.
 Embracing technology is a clear advantage for clients and taxpayers alike.

 What works best for one client and setting (i.e. courtroom, arbitration, inquiry) does not necessarily work well for another.
 The type of evidence involved in a case should influence what options you present to your client.

 In many technology-enabled courtrooms, images can be projected on screen by an LCD projector, but the capabilities of such devices are limited without the use of advanced evidence management software or a skilled operator.
 When combined, the use of such technology and a trained evidence presenter accelerates proceedings and enables robust functionality.

 Annotation of evidence